rahulnegi20/Estate-web-app/README.md

 ---

 ## Development
-Feature Requests/ Issues and contributions are welcome, just star and fork the repo to your profile <br>
+Feature Requests/ Issues and contributions are welcome, just star and fork the repo to your profile. <br>

 ---